zsjng/HTML_study/README.md

 study HTML based on [https://www.w3schools.com/html/default.asp](https://www.w3schools.com/html/default.asp)

 ---
+#### How to use: download sources and open with browser or webstorm.
 when you open a html file with browser, you should always open develop tools with `F12`(microsoft edge: `Ctrl + U`) to see the source page.
 so that you can get more information about HTML .
 I will type what I think about in source page.
 Each HTML example will code first, then effects. eg: